 06:25Copy video clip URL A woman named Meg acts out a scenario in which a distracted and seemingly lost woman is wandering down a dangerous looking alley.
 In the acted out skit, a man jumps out of a doorway to attack her.

-07:50Copy video clip URL Claudia Reid talks more about Woman Aware, and a lot of the socially constructed behaviors women commonly make the mistake of using.
+07:50Copy video clip URL Reid talks more about Woman Aware, and a lot of the socially constructed behaviors women commonly make the mistake of using.
 She talks about Woman Aware’s commitment to empowering women with more confidence and control.

 14:00Copy video clip URL Reid talks about the classes taught in SoHo, and various interesting and beneficial components of these classes.

-20:25Copy video clip URL Claudia explains a reenactment of a situation for the group to perform, and then they act it out.
+20:25Copy video clip URL Reid explains a reenactment of a situation for the group to perform, and then they act it out.
 It shows a man trying to steal a woman’s backpack.
 They act it out several times.

-26:00Copy video clip URL Claudia makes a point about self defense in the case of an armed attacker.
+26:00Copy video clip URL Reid makes a point about self defense in the case of an armed attacker.
 If they have a gun or a knife, it’s better to just give them your money and not fight back.

 27:00Copy video clip URL Another reenactment of the training.